-If Mr. Siegel's employment is terminated by reason of the expiration of the term of his employment under his employment agreement other than in connection with a Change of Control as described above, Mr. Siegel will be entitled to payment of the J. Siegel Accrued Obligations.
+If Mr. Siegel's employment is terminated by reason of the expiration of the term of his employment under the J. Siegel Employment Agreement, Mr. Siegel will be entitled to payment of the J. Siegel Accrued Obligations.
 In addition, and subject to Mr. Siegel's execution and non-revocation of a release of claims against the Company, Mr. Siegel will be entitled to the following severance payments and benefits: